What is Basotect melamine foam?

-Amino polymers are defined as polymers formed by the interaction of amines or amides with aldehydes, the two most common amino polymers are urea-formaldehyde and melamine-formaldehyde.
-Basotect® (BASF registered trademark) is an open celled melamine-formaldehyde foam.
+Basotect® (BASF registered trademark) is an open-celled melamine-formaldehyde foam.
+Melamine-formaldehyde is an amino polymer, which is defined as a polymer formed by the interaction of amines or amides with aldehydes (the two most common amino polymers are urea-formaldehyde and melamine-formaldehyde).

 Melamine is produced by heating urea in the presence of ammonia at high temperatures and pressures.
 The reaction involves the simultaneous dehydration and hydration of urea to form cyanamide and ammonium carbamate according to the following formulation:-

 2NH2CONH2 (urea) → NH2CN (cyanamide) + NH2COONH4 ( ammonium carbamate)

 Trimerisation of the cyanamide leads to melamine which has a ring structure and is a crystalline solid.